yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 <!-- TODO: Make sure that's actually true -->

-Finally, unused CSS and JS code increases your site's memory footprint for no good reason, as the browser has to maintain the unused rules and code in memory for as long as your site is in memory.
+Finally, unused CSS and JavaScript code increases your site's memory footprint for no good reason, as the browser has to maintain the unused rules and code in memory for as long as your site is in memory.
 In low-memory environments (e.g. mobile) that could mean the difference between your